souly1/ion-number-picker/README.md

 ## Directive Attributes

-- `id (optional)` - Give a unique id the the bound element and drawer will be named {{id}}-drawer
+- `id (optional)` - Give a unique id the the bound element and drawer will be named {{id}}-drawer.
+Default is randomly generated id
-- `ng-model (optional)` - Define the model to bind the selected value to. the value of the model is displayed once drawer is open
+- `ng-model (optional)` - Define the model to bind the selected value to. the value of the model is displayed once drawer is open.
-- `ng-change` - method called after the value has been set
+- `ng-change (optional)` - method called after the value has been set
-- `sensitivity (optional)` - Define the scroll sensitivity
+- `sensitivity (optional)` - Define the scroll sensitivity. default is 0.17
-- `min` (optional) - define the first top value of the number selector. default is 1
+- `min` (optional) - define the first top value of the number selector.
+Default is 1
-- `max` (optional) - define the last bottom value of the number selector. default is 100
+- `max` (optional) - define the last bottom value of the number selector.
+Default is 100
-- `ngDefault` (optional) - if ng-model is null then number selector open on this number as selected
+- `ngDefault` (optional) - if ng-model is null then number selector open on this number as selected.
+Default is minimum value
 - `step` (optional) - define the step between the first and last values.
-Can be a float number or negative value. default is 1
+Can be a float number or negative value.
+Default is 1
-- `control` (optional) - control element to control directive from outside (see notes for details)
+- `control` (optional) - control element to control directive from outside (see notes below for details)
-- `hasClear` (optional) - Whether drawer has clear button or not, if does value set to zero
+- `hasClear` (optional) - true/false Whether drawer has clear button or not, if does value set to null.
+Default is false.
 - `onSet` (optional) - event fired when set button clicked, model is set value.
 Has two params oldValue and newValue, If returning false from method set canceled.
 IMPORTANT: only pass method name without brackets
 - `onCancel` (optional) - event fired when cancel button clicked.
 IMPORTANT: only pass method name without brackets
 - `onClear` (optional) - event fired when clear button clicked.
 IMPORTANT: only pass method name without brackets